Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-GDos-2.4/README.md

 Per the G-DOS 2.4 manual (*HD-Unterstützung, nur GENIE IIIs*): one built-in **10 MB hard disk**, addressed as **drives 5 and 6** — one physical disk, two volumes.
 G-DOS 2.4 exposes no user-configurable hard-disk parameters; the geometry is fixed.

+The manual is the authority on this and outranks inference.
+Internal structures in the driver have previously been read as evidence of a different volume count; they are not.
+Anything describing the stock layout says drives 5 and 6.

 The `PD`/PDRIVE command is floppy-only.
 Confirmed from the physical manual, which shows it configuring floppy drive types, densities and step timing and nothing else — it is not what configures a hard-disk drive-table entry.

 ### The controller